IDMNYU/CreativeCodingFall2021_KatherineBennett/Syllabus.md

 • Work is still due on due dates, regardless of whether you are in class or not.

-• Contact me in advance if you will not be in class. ([Slack]() Direct message is preferred).
+• Contact me in advance if you will not be in class. ([Slack](creativecodin-xla8578.slack.com) DIRECT MESSAGE is preferred).
 Demonstrate time management, communication and respect.

 • Be on time!
 Lateness will affect your grade.
 For every 15 minutes you are late, your participation grade drops.